kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

 * What are the other normal forms?

-1b **"Beta normal form is when you cannot beta reduce (apply lambdas to arguments) tht terms any further."**
+1b **"Beta normal form is when you cannot beta reduce (apply lambdas to arguments) the terms any further."**

 1.8 combinators